 SoOoOoOoOooo…..I’ve decided to quit keto.

 This decision was not a fast or easy one.
-It took a few weeks and A LOT of trial and error to figure out what was going on with my sugars.
+It took a couple months and A LOT of trial and error to figure out what was going on with my sugars.

 All of a sudden I needed more basal.
 Then I needed a more aggressive bolus ratio.
 Then I needed a temp basal running for 4-5hrs after I ate.
 And despite all that I still wasn’t “in-range”.